 Final Thoughts

-The increase in the NPS employer contribution limit from 10% to 14% is a significant win for state government employees, ensuring better retirement planning and enhanced tax benefits.
-With tools like the NPS Calculator, market-linked NPS interest rates, and generous tax relief under Section 80CCD(1B) and Section 80CCD(2), the National Pension Scheme remains one of India’s most effective pension plans and long-term investment options.
+The recent increase in the NPS employer contribution limit to 14% is a significant victory for state government employees.
+It enhances retirement planning opportunities and provides generous tax benefits, allowing employees to secure a comfortable retirement.
+With market-linked interest rates and tax exemptions under Section 80CCD(1B) and Section 80CCD(2), the National Pension System (NPS) continues to be one of India’s best pension plans for long-term savings.

 Who is eligible for the 14% NPS employer contribution benefit?